June 14, 2025 (8mo ago) — last updated February 22, 2026 (12d ago)

 Tips for taking it

-• Think locally and globally about needs
+• Think both locally and globally about needs

-• Revisit ikigai as life priorities change
+• Revisit ikigai as priorities and circumstances change

 Why try it